guvarallo/ravenous/README.md

 # ravenous

-An app to search restaurants, bars, etc, in any location using the Yelp API.
+An app to search for businesses in any location using the Yelp API.

 Try it live at: https://ravenouscode-app.surge.sh/